dumlutimuralp/antrea-packet-walks/part_b/README.md

 ![](2020-09-16-17-49-42.png)

 Basically this flow is frontend pod accessing the backendsvc service on TCP port 80.
-Backendsvc service is backed by backend1 and backend2 pod, as shown in kubectl outputs in [Part A section 3.2](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_a#32-test-application).
+Backendsvc service is backed by backend1 and backend2 pods, as shown in kubectl outputs in [Part A Section 3.2](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_a#32-test-application).

 At this stage, the current flow has the following values in the Ethernet and IP headers.